Missed-Question Remediation Notebook by Error Type

 High retries or noiseInvestigate interference and channel utilization

-Strong signal near AP, weak at edgeCoverage or attenuation issue
+Strong near AP, weak at the edgeCoverage or attenuation issue

-Drill: for each missed wireless question, label it as coverage, capacity, interference, authentication, or roaming.
+Drill: label each missed wireless item as coverage, capacity, interference, authentication, or roaming.

 Error Type 6: Security

-Security misses usually come from choosing a control that is real but not the best fit.
-NAC is not the same as a firewall.
+Security misses come from choosing a real control that is not the best fit.
+NAC is not a firewall.
 A VPN is not segmentation.
-Encryption protects data in transit or at rest, but it does not automatically authorize access.
+Encryption protects data in transit or at rest but does not authorize access.

 NeedLikely control family

-Restrict network access based on identity or postureNAC, 802.1X, MAB as fallback
+Restrict access by identity or postureNAC, 802.1X, MAC Authentication Bypass as fallback

 Limit traffic between segmentsACLs, firewalls, segmentation, microsegmentation